whoisjustinngo/tp/docs/UserGuide.md

 Format: `exit`

 ## Dashboard Tab
-The dashboard tab is the default landing page of the app.
+The Dashboard tab is the default landing page of the app.
 It displays a summary of relevant information from the other sections of the app in addition to having some features of its own.
-* The dashboard by default has 4 sections:
+* The Dashboard tab by default has 4 sections:
   * The analytics for contacts, which is automatically updated as the user populates the app with data (top left)
   * The user's custom goals, which they can add and update (top right)
   * The user's schedule in chronological order (which is synced with information in the Schedule tab) (middle)